-Living in China, I have come across a lot of people who are struggling to make ends meet:
+Living in China (and across southeast Asia), I have come across a lot of people who are struggling to make ends meet:

 A young, unmarried waitress (earning 900 yuan per day) flushes her baby down the toilet in desperation to escape her dire straits.
 Life is that bad.

 Many young men (especially high school dropouts) take up work in a spray-painted workshop like this making cheap Christmas ornaments.

 For a daily wage, they put their health at risk.
 They have no choice.